Arjen van der Heide

-Arjen van der Heide (born 19 November 2001) is a Dutch professional footballer who plays as a winger for club De Graafschap.
+Arjen van der Heide (born 19 November 2001) is a Dutch professional footballer who plays as a winger for Primeira Liga club Tondela.

 Club career

 Heerenveen

 Van der Heide was born in Heerenveen, Friesland, Netherlands, and started playing football with local club Heerenveense Boys before joining the SC Heerenveen youth academy at age 11.
 Progressing through the academy, he scored 13 goals in 48 appearances for the under-19 team.

 On 15 September 2017, Van der Heide signed his first professional contract with SC Heerenveen, a three-year deal.

 Van der Heide made his professional debut with Heerenveen in a 4–0 Eredivisie win over Heracles Almelo on 4 August 2019, replacing Jens Odgaard in the 89th minute.
 On 22 November 2019, he extended his contract with Heerenveen until 2023.

 Roda JC

 On 30 July 2022, Van der Heide signed a three-year contract with Eerste Divisie club Roda JC.
 He made his debut for the club on 5 August 2022, the first matchday of the 2022–23 campaign, replacing Mohamed Mallahi in the 81st minute of a 2–0 away victory against Dordrecht at the Krommedijk.
 On 28 October, Van der Heide scored his first goal for Roda in a 4–1 home win over Jong Utrecht in the Eerste Divisie.